Praneetha35/ai-news-agent/README.md

 ## What you can do with it (other use cases)

-- **Different niches** — Set `DIGEST_NICHE` (e.g. `"climate tech"`, `"developer tools"`) and optionally adjust the fetch query in code.
+- **Different niches** - Set `DIGEST_NICHE` (e.g. `"climate tech"`, `"developer tools"`) and optionally adjust the fetch query in code.
 Same pipeline, different topic.
-- **Your voice everywhere** — Set `WRITING_STYLE` (e.g. “direct, practical, slightly witty, no corporate tone”).
+- **Your voice everywhere** - Set `WRITING_STYLE` (e.g. “direct, practical, slightly witty, no corporate tone”).
 The writer and skimmer both use it so WhatsApp and LinkedIn stay on-brand.
-- **Console-only runs** — Omit WhatsApp env vars if you don’t want to send.
+- **Console-only runs** - Omit WhatsApp env vars if you don’t want to send.
 The pipeline will throw at **send_whatsapp** when it tries to send; to make it optional you could add a “if no WhatsApp config, skip send” branch and still get digest + LinkedIn in console and in **output/**.
-- **LinkedIn-first** — The send step currently prefers **linkedinPosts** over whatsappText when both exist.
+- **LinkedIn-first** - The send step currently prefers **linkedinPosts** over whatsappText when both exist.
 So you can treat the run as “generate two LinkedIn posts and also send them to me on WhatsApp.”
-- **Scheduled digest** — Use the built-in scheduler: `npm run schedule` runs the pipeline once on startup and then every day at **8:00 AM** (or set `SCHEDULE_CRON` for a custom time).
-No system cron needed.
-- **Repurposing** — Use **output/digest-*.json** to drive a simple site, newsletter, or Slack bot: the structured curated + skimmed + final copy is already there.
+- **Repurposing** - Use **output/digest-*.json** to drive a simple site, newsletter, or Slack bot: the structured curated + skimmed + final copy is already there.

 ---